-The study by Canadian researchers, published this week in the New England Journal of Medicine, examined test results from nearly 20,000 adults in Ontario with lab-confirmed flu between 2009 and 2014, and matched them to hospital records.
+The study by Canadian researchers, published in the New England Journal of Medicine, examined test results from nearly 20,000 adults in Ontario with lab-confirmed flu between 2009 and 2014 and matched them to hospital records.

 That allowed them to see which patients with lab-confirmed flu had heart attacks.
 They found patients were six-times more likely to suffer a heart attack the week after getting the flu.

 “Our findings, combined with previous evidence that influenza vaccination reduces cardiovascular events and mortality, support international guidelines that advocate for influenza immunization in those at high risk of a heart attack,” Dr. Jeff Kwong, lead author of the study, said in a written statement.